Sim4n6/plasoWiki/Troubleshooting.md

 PYTHONPATH=. python examples/source_analyzer.py --no-auto-recurse
 ```

+Try:

+* logging to a log file `log2timeline.py --log-file=log2timeline.log ...`;
+* running in debug mode `log2timeline.py --debug ...`;
+* running in single process mode this will bypass any issues with multi processing `log2timeline.py --single-processs ...`;
-If the high memory usage still persists try mounting the file system as well to bypass bypass libraries (modules) supporting the file system, e.g. the SleuthKit and pytsk.
+* mounting the file system as well to bypass libraries (modules) supporting the file system, e.g. the SleuthKit and pytsk.

-Also try running in single process mode this will bypass any issues with multi processing.

 ## Import errors
 It sometimes happen that the tests fail with an import error e.g.